QutEcoacoustics/research-blog/_posts/2018-07-18-Consistent-Manual-Annotations.md

 {% include figure.html src="/images/posts/consistent-manual-bird-annotations/image3.jpg" caption="Two interpretations of the threshold rule applied to the same sequence of repetitions" style="width:100%" %}

 This shows the same sequence of repetitions annotated in two different ways.
-The space between the first and second repetition is longer than the threshold, so maybe it should be be split into two separate annotations, like in the left example.
+The space between the first and second repetition is longer than the threshold, so maybe it should be split into two separate annotations, like in the left example.
 However, the average distance between repetitions is less than the threshold, so we could be justified in annotating it all as one, like on the right.
 I chose to use the average distance and annotated like on the right-hand example.
 After all the threshold is arbitrary; if the second and third repetitions had occurred slightly earlier, there